Try Blinkist to get the key ideas from 7,000+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-Sula by Toni Morrison explores the complex friendship between two African-American women in a small Ohio town.
-Through their experiences, the book delves into themes of identity, freedom, and the consequences of societal expectations.
+Sula by Toni Morrison is a powerful novel that explores the complex friendship between two African American women.
+Set in the 1920s and 1930s, it delves into themes of race, identity, and the consequences of defying societal norms.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.